Pydantic AI

 Overview

-Pydantic AI is a python-native LLM agent framework built on the foundations of pydantic validation.
-Confident AI allows you to trace and evaluate Pydantic AI agents in just a few lines of code.
+Pydantic AI is a Python-native LLM agent framework built on the foundations of Pydantic validation.
+Confident AI allows you to trace and evaluate Pydantic AI agents using an OpenTelemetry-based integration.

 Tracing Quickstart